Olympus Mons

-Olympus Mons is the youngest of the large volcanoes on Mars, having formed during Mars's Hesperian Period with eruptions continuing well into the Amazonian.
-It had been known to astronomers since the late 19th century as the albedo feature Nix Olympica (Latin for "Olympic Snow").
-Its mountainous nature was suspected well before space probes confirmed its identity as a mountain.
+Olympus Mons is the youngest of the large volcanoes on Mars, having formed during the Martian Hesperian Period with eruptions continuing well into the Amazonian Period.
+It has been known to astronomers since the late 19th century as the albedo feature Nix Olympica (Latin for "Olympic Snow"), and its mountainous nature was suspected well before space probes confirmed it as a mountain.